Geek4IT/Geek4IT.github.io/_posts/2014-3-30-Effective-Java.md

 ###Item 8:  Obey the general contract when overriding equals.

+Conditions do not need overriding equals():

+> .Instances are distinguished by reference.

+> .Equals() defined in superclass works.

+> .You do not care the equals() function.

+Contract when overriding equals():

+> .Use the == operator to check if the argument is a reference to this object.
+Use the instanceof operator to check if the argument has the correct type.

+> .Reflexivee (x.equals(x) ==true), Symmetric (x.equals(y)==y.equals(x)), Transitivee (x==y,y==z then
+x==z), Consistent(x !=null x.equals(null)==false).

+> .Notice the @Override annotation.

 ###Item 9:  Always override hashCode when you override equals.

+> .Whenever invoked in the same run, must return the same integer provided no information used in equals is modified

 ###Item 10:  Always override toString.

+> .Return all of the interesting information contained in the object.

 ###Item 11:  Override clone judiciously.

 ###Item 12:  Consider implementing Comparable.

+> .If you override the clone() method in a nonfinal class, you should return an object obtained by invoking super.clone()

+> .Never make the client do anything the library can do for the client.

+> .

 ##Classes and Interfaces